 The organic chemistry laboratory is a potentially hazardous work environment, much more so than the general chemistry lab.
 The chemicals used in the organic lab are generally more toxic and flammable than those you've encountered previously.
-Extreme caution, attention and common sense must be exercised at all times.
+Extreme caution and common sense must be exercised at all times.
 THINK BEFORE YOU ACT.
 If you are uncertain about anything, ask a Teaching Assistant or faculty supervisor.
 Be cognizant of what others are doing around you.
 Pay close attention to what you are doing.
-Carefully read the following comments on safety and waste disposal.
+Carefully read the following comments on safety and waste disposal as well as the sections on laboratory safety and waste disposal in your lab text.
 FAILURE TO FOLLOW THE SAFETY RULES ENDANGERS ALL PERSONS PRESENT AND WILL RESULT IN THE LOSS OF CREDIT OR EXPULSION FROM THE COURSE.